 This amazing coordination results in what can be called a telepathic performance.
 This study corroborates the concept of humans and other species using sensory cues to sing a duet.

-New Jersey Institute of Technology’s neurobiologist Eric Fortune, who led the study, said: “You could say that timing is everything.
+New Jersey Institute of Technology’s neurobiologist Eric Fortune, which led the study, said: “You could say that timing is everything.
 What these wrens have shown us is that for any good collaboration, partners need to become ‘one’ through sensory linkages.
 The take-home message is that when we are cooperating well… we become a single entity with our partners.”

 The corresponding author of the study and Scripps College’s associate professor of biology Melissa Coleman said these birds function much like jazz singers.
 She added: “Duetting wrens have a rough song structure planned before they sing, but as the song evolves, they must rapidly coordinate by receiving constant input from their counterpart.
 What we expected to find was a highly active set of specialized neurons that coordinate this turn-taking, but instead what we found is that hearing each other actually causes inhibition of those neurons — that’s the key regulating the incredible timing between the two.”